 Solvency II requires that all such liabilities should be measured at fair value.
 Hence, these are valued at fair value by discounting expected cash flows using a risk-free rate.
-However, book value as per UK GAAP is used as a proxy for the fair value for Solvency II balance sheet purposes where the impact of discounting is not material because the balances are due within one year or amounts due in more than one year are not material.
+Alternatively, book value as per UK GAAP is used as an approximation for fair value for SII balance sheet purposes where appropriate.